jianxiaoguo/website/content/en/docs/applications/managing-app-resources.md

 ## Create resource in application

-You can create a resource with one `drycc resources:create` command
+You can create a resource with one `drycc resources create` command

-    $ drycc resources:create redis:1000 redis
-    Creating redis to scenic-icehouse... done
+    $ drycc resources create redis redis standard-128 Creating redis to scenic-icehouse... done

 After resources are created, you can list the resources in this application.

-    $ drycc resources:list
+    $ drycc resources list
     UUID                                    NAME     OWNER    PLAN                  UPDATED
     07220e9e-d54d-4d74-a88c-f464aa374386    redis    admin    redis:standard-128    2024-05-08T01:01:00Z

 ## Bind resources

-The resource which is named redis is created, you can bind the redis to the application, use the command of `drycc resources:bind redis`.
+The resource which is named redis is created, you can bind the redis to the application, use the command of `drycc resources bind redis`.

-    $ drycc resources:bind redis
+    $ drycc resources bind redis
     Binding resource... done

 ## Describe resources

-And use `drycc resources:describe` show the binding detail.
+And use `drycc resources describe` show the binding detail.
 If the binding is successful, this command will show the information of connect to the resource.

-    $ drycc resources:describe redis
+    $ drycc resources describe redis
     === scenic-icehouse resource redis
     plan:               redis:1000
     status:             Ready